cho-regin/yabe/Docs/README.txt

 		2.7.16 Plugins
 			List of plugins to be loaded (see  2.9).

+		2.7.17 Network View & Device Class View
+			Devices are by default displayed according to the network structure.
+			A "User" configurable view can also be added with hierachical Folders.
+			This is done using two parameters in the settings GUI section.
+			"Device Mode View" can change the mode.
+			"Device Class Structure" describe the hierarchy to use such as :
+			HVAC(3,9);Lighting(9,23);Building(HVAC,Lighting,40,27);Not Affected()
+			HVAC, Lighting, ... are folders.
+When device 9 is discovered, it is added to two locations while device 3 is only placed in the HVAC folder.
+			The two folders are in a main folder named Building where devices 40 and 27 are also placed.
+Finally all others devices (eg 500) are placed in the last folder with an empty list.
+It can be removed so unknown devices are not displayed.
+			Names ( , ) ; syntax symbols should be repected for a correct
+			interpretation.
+Changes require Yabe restart.

 	2.8 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :
 			ANALOG_INPUT:0, DEVICE:333 ...